Above is a link to my record in the World Bridge Federation file, by which you can link

 of 2001 at Tenerife, Spain.
-Sweden was also in the lead position during the first week, but was then to suffer suffer the loss of Sven-Erik Berglund who successfully had partnered SOF, but regrettably had to leave Open Championships.)
+Sweden was also in the lead position during the first week, but was then to suffer the loss of Sven-Erik Berglund (to the right) who successfully had partnered SOF, but regrettably had to leave Open Championships.)
 Sweden was to be surpassed by Poland and two French teams.
-Afterwards we enjoyed enjoyed a very nice banquet, though I had to brush up my evening school Spanish, sitting next to the arranging organization, commenting on the artistic shows.
+Afterwards we enjoyed a very nice banquet, though I had to brush up my evening school Spanish, sitting next to the chairman of the arranging organization, commenting on the artistic shows.